Staining of aggresome in human cell line RT-4 (HPA056406)

 Scale bar represents 10µm

 An aggresome is a cytoplasmic structure that contains misfolded proteins.
-It usually occurs under cellular stress conditions or when the degradation machinery of the cell is overwhelmed.
-Aggresome formation is an important cellular function as it deposes misfolded proteins into one location, thereby limiting possible cytotoxic effects of the misfolded proteins.
-Aggresome formation is dependent on the cytoskeleton as it is accompanied by a redistribution of the intermediate filaments that forms a cage around the aggresome.
-It is also dependent on the microtubule network as misfolded proteins are deposed into the aggresome by transport along the microtubules.
+It usually occurs under stress conditions when the possibility of translation mistakes increases and the protein degradation machinery is overwhelmed.
+Aggresome formation is important as it organizes all misfolded proteins at one site and therefore prevents possible cytotoxic effects of the misfolded proteins.

-Aggresomes form in the cytoplasm and are usually positioned close to the nucleus, where they appear as a solid blob.
+Aggresomes usually form around the nucleus and appear as a big blob in the cytoplasm.
 Aggresome formation is characterized by a disruption of the microtubule network (red channel) making it easy to identify them.
-The presence of aggresomes varies between in vitro cultivated cell lines, as some cell types are more prone to aggresome formation than others.
+The staining of aggresomes varies a lot between cell lines as some cell lines are more prone to aggresome formation than others.